-Seventy-two-year-old Harley Walker was a quiet man, born in Manchester England and immigrating to Toronto in 1958 where he found employment with the CBC for 30 years.
+Seventy-two-year-old Harley Walker was born in Manchester England and immigrated to Toronto in 1958 where he found employment with the CBC for 30 years.
 He went missing on October 13, 2006, after meeting a man, David Reid, on an internet gay chat room.

 The two men exchanged messages, and met for coffee for several months.
 It was during this time Reid discovered Walker had a large investment portfolio.